 Faculty Matthew Hollern

-Craft Core 4 explores the integration of computer-aided design (CAD) across the craft disciplines.
-Building on the Core 3 course, Digital Modeling and Making addresses a range of new materials and technologies toward innovative applications across the range of craft, new skills and knowledge from 3D modeling to computer aided manufacturing, and rapid prototyping.
+Craft & Design Core 4 explores the integration of computer-aided design (CAD) across the craft disciplines.
+Building on the Core 3 course, Digital Modeling and Making addresses a range of new materials and technologies toward innovative applications across the range of Craft, new skills and knowledge from 3D modeling to computer-aided manufacturing, and rapid prototyping.
 Projects integrate design and output experiences toward exploration of new materials, patterns, molds, templates, models, and objects.
 The seminar/studio course includes weekly seminar discussions, presentations, and reviews as well as dedicated work in the studios, labs, and major spaces.
 Laptops are recommended but not required.
 Offered spring.

 Faculty Gretchen Goss